CREVIOS/cody/DESIGN_PATTERNS_ASSIGNMENT/documentation/REFLECTION.md

 4. **Documentation is Critical:** For patterns that introduce "magic" behavior (like auto-discovery), clear documentation prevents confusion.

-5. **Patterns Complement Each Other:** The three patterns work synergistically—decorators clean up routes, factories manage routers, events decouple components—creating a cohesive architecture.
+5. **Patterns Complement Each Other:** The three patterns work synergistically—strategies encapsulate role logic, factories manage routers, events decouple components—creating a cohesive architecture.

 ---